sathvikreddy853/InfiniteArithmetic/README.md

 | operator/ | Divides one number by the other |
 | operator% | Takes the mod of one number w.r.t the other |
 | operator~ | Takes the complement of the number |

+Note: All the operators have been defined in terms of the class methods

 ## Float
 And here are the directions to use `Float.h`